EmmaHuntley/GroupProject/Proposal.md

 #Aims and objectives (Adam)
-Aim = To create a game that generates awareness about cyber security and cyber crime.
+Our aim is to Create a game that generates awareness about cyber security and cyber-crime

-Objectives:
+The objectives to help us reach this aim are as follows:
 -Research types of cyber crime and cyber security risks andreal events of cyber crime, and include real issues -Decide on game idea, a platform to put that game on, and which engine or tool kit to make it in.
 -Draw concept art and designs for levels